 The ratio is less than 1.
-It means that all fixed assets and a portion of working capital of Bright Future Inc., is being financed by the stockholders’ equity.
+It means that all fixed assets and a portion of working capital of Bright Future Inc., has been financed by the stockholders.

 Significance and interpretation:

-Different industries have different norms.
-Generally a ratio of 0.60 to 0.70 (or 60% to 70%, if expressed in percentage) is considered satisfactory for most of the industrial undertakings.
+Different industries have different norms for this ratio.
+Generally a ratio of 0.60 to 0.70 (or 60% to 70%, if expressed in percentage form) is considered satisfactory for most of the industrial undertakings.